global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 - Filled six previously blank drainage-area cells: LUQ RES4, 22.3257 km2;
   both PIE Ipswich-at-Ipswich rows, 323.7485 km2; PIE Parker and Parker River at Byfield, 55.1668 km2; and Fitzroy Crossing, 45,627.0015 km2.
-- Standardized numerical precision for 65 other existing drainage-area values.
+- Updated the number of decimal places shown for 65 other drainage-area values.
+Their watershed areas did not change.
-  These were formatting or added-decimal updates, not material watershed-area changes.
-- One regression remains in the July 20 table download: HYBAM Serrinha's drainage area was cleared.
-Restore 286,851.9 km2, sourced from the accepted HydroBASINS watershed at outlet 6120218550.
+- HYBAM Serrinha's drainage area was accidentally cleared in the July 20 table download.
+Restore 286,851.9 km2, based on the HydroBASINS watershed at outlet 6120218550.

 ### Moving-water check